Candida albicans is a normal part of the human commensal flora, however it is also the most common fungal species that can cause human disease.

 Immunity to C. albicans

 A crucial component in the defence against C. albicans is the pattern recognition receptor, Dectin-1 and its signaling molecule, CARD9.
 Dectin-1/CARD9 is expressed by innate myeloid cells such as monocytes, dendritic cells and neutrophils.
 Dectin-1 is required for the efficient phagocytosis and killing of C. albicans, because it binds β-glucans which form a layer within the C. albicans cell wall.
 CARD9 is needed for Dectin-1 responses, since it transmits the signals to the rest of the cell and is required for production of pro-inflammatory cytokines and activation of important transcription factors.
-Mice deficient in Dectin-1 are highly susceptible to disseminated candidiasis.
+Mice deficient in Dectin-1 or CARD9 are highly susceptible to disseminated candidiasis.
 In humans, deficiency in CARD9 is a serious immunodeficiency disease that predisposes to disseminated candidiasis.
 Interestingly, disseminated candidiasis in CARD9-deficient patients only affects the brain and central nervous system.
 This is because CARD9 is important for recruiting neutrophils to the brain after infection by activating the production of chemokines from neutrophils themselves and resident myeloid cells in the brain.

 © The copyright for this work resides with the BSI